jitsucom/jitsu-sdk/README.md

   * Runs source connector with given config

 Other related commands:
- * `yarn jitsu-cli build source-connectors/[source-name]` - build source connector, do not run it
+ * `yarn jitsu-cli extension build source-connectors/[source-name]` - build source connector, do not run it
- * `yarn jitsu-cli test source-connectors/[source-name]` - build source connector, do not run it
+ * `yarn jitsu-cli extension test source-connectors/[source-name]` - build source connector, do not run it

 ### To add module